pavas23/CS-F372/Assignment2/README.md

 threads to terminate.

-- For DFS, the thread created by the relevant secondary server sends to the client a list of vertices such that each vertex in the list is the deepest/last vertex lying on a unique path of the graph.
+- For DFS, the thread created by the relevant secondary server sends to the client a list of vertices such that each vertex in the list is the ```deepest/last vertex lying on a unique path of the graph```.
 Thus, if a path in the graph is 1-2-5-3, then for this path 3 should be returned and this needs to be done for every other path in the graph.
 The secondary server thread sends this list to the client via the single message queue and exits.
 The client prints this vertex list on its console as